Rohan04022003/fashion-market/README.md

 This project is configured for easy deployment on Vercel:

-1. Push your code to a GitHub repository
+1. Push your code to the GitHub repository
 2. Import the project in Vercel
 3. Vercel will automatically detect the Vite configuration and deploy accordingly